Gonzih/blog.gonzih.me/source/_posts/2015-02-16-serverside-rendering-of-reagent-components.markdown

 (.eval nashorn render-script) ; our html markup
 ```

-I must admit that this example works on small reagent example.
+I must admit that this code works on small reagent example.
 I'm unable to load production code from my current project in to Nashorn.

 Also it helps a lot if you started developing your project with server side rendering in mind.